Ikd45421/fnaf-game/README.md

 To deploy manually:

-1. Create a GitHub repository named `fnaf-game`.
+1. Fork this GitHub repository.
-2. Push this code to the `main` branch.
-3. In GitHub repo Settings > Pages, set source to `main` branch root.
+2. In GitHub repo Settings > Pages, set source to `main` branch root.
-4. Wait a minute and open the URL above.
+3. Wait a minute and open the URL above.

 ## Tutorial